 Now, this is my 100th travel-blog here on Guide to Iceland, and I wanted to write about something very close to my heart - Hengifoss waterfall - the Hanging Falls.

-Hengifoss waterfall is located next to Lagarfljót lake and faces Hallormsstaðarskógur forest, on which I have written another travel-blog.
-It is a beautiful waterfall, around 128.5 meters high, making it the 2nd highest waterfall in Iceland if we don't count the waterfall in Morsárjökull glacier.
+Hengifoss waterfall is located next to Lagarfljót lake and faces Hallormsstaðarskógur forest, about which I have written another travel-blog.
+It is a beautiful waterfall, around 128 meters tall, making it the 2nd highest waterfall in Iceland if we don't count the waterfall in the Morsárjökull glacier.

 The spectacular waterfall drops into the gorge Hengifossárgljúfur in Fljótsdalur valley.
 The hike to the waterfall is a gradual climb uphill for an hour or so.

 I had tried to visit this waterfall on the 12th of July 2008, but as I was hiking up to it my father died in Reykjavík.
 So midway up to the waterfall, I had to go back and rush to Reykjavík, where I live.
 It actually took me 1.5 days to drive back as Hengifoss waterfall is in East Iceland some 700 km away from Reykjavík.